 Effects of retention of the surface level of Hudgeon Lake.
 Hudgeon Lake's present elevation is about 35 meters above that of the valley at the downstream end of the waste rock deposits.
 The waste rock deposits continue to move and deform.
 The nature of the foundation below the waste rock is uncertain.
 The presence, form and stability of permafrost in those materials has been inferred but not confirmed (Stepanek and McAlpine, 1994).
 The source(s) of the seepage reporting below the waste rock deposits has not been determined.
 Seepage includes the large and persistent springs above the mouth of Wolverine Creek (LES, 2011; Hemmera, 2016).
 The source(s) of the ground water discharging at these locations has not been determined.
 If the source of some of the ground water is Hudgeon Lake, water entering aquifers in the waste rock will not leave the lake as surface flow.
 This may further aggravate the existing issue of periodic very low summer flows at the outlet of the lake and the channel downstream.
+Any reduction of in-stream flow during low flow periods between the lake outlet and seepage zones downstream will result in reduced area and volume of fish habitat.
+Where sections of stream dry completely, such as in July of 1998 and again in 2005, fish that are in the creek may be isolated in small sections of stream where flow continues.
 An example of low lake outlet flows is illustrated in Photograph D-3.

 Retention of Hudgeon Lake at its present elevation will retain its buffering capacity on downstream flows.
-Beaver activity between the mine site and the mouth of Clinton Creek is expected to continue at or near the same level of intensity.
+Beaver activity between the mine site and the mouth of Clinton Creek is expected to continue at or near the current level of intensity.
 At present inchannel beaver ponds fill with sediment in 1-3 years and are then abandoned.
 This is due to in part to fine material from the waste rock deposit, the north valley wall of the canyon, and tailings from Wolverine Creek being transported downstream by streamflow and deposited in the beaver ponds.
 Stabilization of these source areas will reduce the sediment supply to the creek and allow dams to persist for longer periods of time.
-Most fish can generally pass over most dams on most occasions: however, a series of dams across a stream tends to have a cumulative effect on numbers of fish migrating upstream.
+Most fish can generally pass upstream over most beaver dams on most occasions: however, a series of dams across a stream tends to have a cumulative effect on numbers of fish migrating upstream.